goravel/docs/security/encryption.md

 ## Introduction

 Goravel's encryption services provide a simple, convenient interface for encrypting and decrypting text via OpenSSL using AES-256 encryption.
-All of Goravel's encrypted values are signed using a message authentication code (MAC) so that their underlying value can not be modified or tampered with once encrypted.
+All of Goravel's encrypted values are signed using a message authentication code (GMAC) so that their underlying value can not be modified or tampered with once encrypted.

 ## Configuration